qiaoyafeng/cas/intl.en-US/FAQ/How can I deploy my certificate to other Alibaba Cloud products?.md

 Follow these steps to first download the certificate locally, and then to deploy your digital certificate to other products:

-1. Log on to the [Alibaba Cloud Certificates Service console](https://yundun.console.aliyun.com/?p=cas#/)[Alibaba Cloud Certificates Service console](https://partners-intl.console.aliyun.com/#/cas).
+1. Log on to the [Alibaba Cloud Certificates Service console](https://yundun.console.aliyun.com/?p=cas#/).
 2. In the My Certificates list, select the issued certificate and click **Download**.
 3. Select **Nginx/Tengine**, and click **Download certificate for Nginx** to download the certificate in PEM format.
 4. Once the certificate is successfully downloaded, you must upload and configure the certificate in the console of the corresponding cloud product.